Ellie-Jean Coffey: Career

-Coffey has made claims that the surfing competition environment is miosogynistic.
+Coffey has claimed that the surfing competition environment is misogynistic.
 She gave up on entering competitions after 2017.
 She has stated that surf community and competition contains a lot of negativity and even abuse towards women, and the many years she had spent in it had affected her, to the point where she had sought therapy.
 She still surfs, but only recreationally, and not in competitions.

-In 2021, her 1 million strong Instagram account was taken down by Instagram, following complaints.
-It was alleged the complaints were from vexatious, co-ordinated attacks.